-You are looking for root to push down into the soil.
+Next, you are looking for root to push down into the soil.

-You are looking for root hairs.
+Then, you are looking for root hairs.

-You are looking for the seed to push up while the root hairs push down.
+Next, you are looking for the seed to push up while the root hairs push down.

 The mason jar gives a stunning view of this experiment!
 My son loved being able to see the changes so easily.
 Do you know you can also grow crystals in mason jars for a fun science activity!